CodingItWrong/outsidein.dev/docs/react/1-setup.md

 Now let’s rename that site to be a bit easier to remember.
 Go back to Netlify, then click the Overview tab, then “Site settings” button.
 Under General > Site details > Site information, click “Change site name”.
 Enter anything you like and click Save.
 At the top of this screen, under “Settings for”, your site URL appears in gray.
 Click on it to confirm your new domain works.

 We're now set to run our app's tests on CI and deploy to production.
-We had a little setup to do, but the defaults provided by `create-react-app`, GitHub Actions, and Netlify went a long way toward simplifying the process.
+We had a little setup to do, but the defaults provided by Create React App, GitHub Actions, and Netlify went a long way toward simplifying the process.

 With this, we can mark off our next task in Trello:

 - [x] Set Up Automatic Deployment

 ## Filling In the Readme
 Writing down helpful information to help future developers (including yourself) work on the app is important.
-Open `README.md` and see what `create-react-app` created for us by default.
-It’s a fairly minimal readme that lists the NPM scripts available, as well as links to learn more about `create-react-app`.
+Open `README.md` and see what Create React App created for us by default.
+It’s a fairly minimal readme that lists the NPM scripts available, as well as links to learn more about Create React App.
 If these commands weren’t in here, I would recommend that we add them: how to run, build, and test.

 Let’s add a description of the project and link to production, filling in your Netlify domain: